I’m new here, and don’t know much about your brand. What should I buy?

 We are a Canadian company that was founded in Vancouver and it is important for us to support our local economy and use local businesses.
 It also helps that it is much easier for us to work with factories that are nearby and that we can visit regularly.
 We tend to like to drop in on them to make sure everything is going well.

-But your items ship from Montreal and your social media says you are also based in Sweden.
+Your items ship from Canada and your social media says you are also based in Sweden.
 Why?

-The Sleep Shirt’s head office is technically based in Vancouver but we now work out of a studio in Montreal.
+The Sleep Shirt’s head office is technically based in Vancouver, Canada, and our studio is there.
 Alexandra, the company’s founder, lives in Sweden with her Swedish husband and their kids, but she travels regularly to Canada and the team also meet in London or New York for meetings.
 We are an international company but technically, we are Canadian.

 Why does your fabric feel so stiff?